HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 Select an e-signature platform that:

-- Offers a Business Associate Agreement
+- Offers a Business Associate Agreement (BAA)

-- Provides enterprise-grade encryption
+- Provides enterprise-grade encryption (AES-256 at rest, TLS 1.3 in transit)

-- Maintains comprehensive audit trails
+- Maintains comprehensive, tamper-proof audit trails

 - Supports identity verification methods appropriate for healthcare

-- Integrates with your EHR/EMR system
+- Integrates with your EHR/EMR system (Epic, Cerner, Athenahealth, etc.)

 Step 3: Create Standardized Templates